scrive/scrive-apidocs/backend/flow/docs/flow-api-changes.md

 The `auth_to_view` method will be used during the signing process, whereas the `auth_to_view_archived` can be configured to provide access to the archived documents long after the process is complete.

-Note that the illustrated providers, `onfido` and `sms-pin`, will be the only ones supported for the time being.
+Note that the illustrated providers, `onfido` and `sms_pin`, will be the only ones supported for the time being.